Parisan8626/Parisan8626/README.md

 </div>

-**Frontend Developer | React Specialist | UI/UX Enthusiast**
+**Frontend Developer**

 I'm a passionate frontend developer with expertise in modern web technologies, focused on creating exceptional user experiences with React and Next.js.
-With additional background in Python and machine learning, I bring a unique perspective to frontend development.

 ---